sarahzu/Configuration-System/README.md

 * Chromium
 * Electron

 When cypress testing interface opens, either click *"Run all specs"* to run every test or click on the individual spec you want to run.
-The test(s) will be executed in your Browser.
+The test(s) will be executed in your browser.
 For more information about cypress testing, see [https://www.cypress.io/](https://www.cypress.io/)

 ### Github Repository Used for Testing

 Because the unit tests and cypress end-to-end tests use one of the above mentioned private testing Github Repositories, you need access to be able to run the tests.
 If you have not added your computer's ssh key to your Github Account, the terminal of the running API will ask you about your credentials while running the tests.
 If a cypress test needs your Github account credentials, it will wait 10 seconds in order to give you enough time to enter them.
-Please enter your credentials into the terminal in the given timeframe, otherwise the test will fail.
+Please enter your credentials into the terminal of the running API server in the given timeframe, otherwise the test will fail.